junxit/us-congress-bills-110/metadata.md

 - 2008-02-05 — Message on Senate action sent to the House.
 - 2008-02-06 — Received in the House.
 - 2008-02-06 — Referred to the House Committee on House Administration.
+- 2008-03-05 — Cleared for White House.
+- 2008-03-05 — Considered under suspension of the rules. (consideration: CR H1248-1249)
+- 2008-03-05 — DEBATE - The House proceeded with forty minutes of debate on S.J.
+Res.
+25.
+- 2008-03-05 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-03-05 — Mr. Brady (PA) moved to suspend the rules and pass the resolution.
+- 2008-03-05 — On motion to suspend the rules and pass the resolution Agreed to by voice vote. (text: CR H1248)
+- 2008-03-05 — Passed/agreed to in House: On motion to suspend the rules and pass the resolution Agreed to by voice vote.(text: CR H1248)
+- 2008-03-12 — Presented to President.
+- 2008-03-12 — Presented to President.